khaeru/sdmx/doc/walkthrough.rst

     len(exr_msg.codelist.CL_CURRENCY)

-However, the *European* Central Bank does not, in its 'EXR' data flow, commit to providing exchange rates between—for instance—the Congolose franc ('CDF') and Peruvian sol ('PEN').
+However, the *European* Central Bank does not, in its 'EXR' data flow, commit to providing exchange rates between—for instance—the Congolese franc ('CDF') and Peruvian sol ('PEN').
 In other words, the values of (``CURRENCY``, ``CURRENCY_DENOM``) that we can expect to find in 'EXR' is much smaller than the 359 × 359 possible combinations of two values from ``CL_CURRENCY``.

 How much smaller?